 Stay safe this holiday season and while it’s okay to have fun drinking and being merry, it’s never okay to drink and drive.
-If you do plan to have one too many eggnogs, make sure you have a designated driver (or take an Uber or Lyft home).
+If you do plan to have one too many drinks, make sure you have a designated driver.
 The last thing you want is to spend your holidays behind bars.

-Sources: MADD; National Highway Traffic Safety Administration; Foundation for Advancing Alcohol Responsibility; FBI; Car Insurance Comparison; Centers for Disease Control; National Institute on Alcohol Abuse and Alcoholism
+Sources: MADD, NHTSA, Insurance Institute for Highway Safety, National Highway Traffic Safety Administration (NHTSA) 2016 Report, Foundation for Advancing Alcohol Responsibility, FBI, Car Insurance Comparison, Centers for Disease Control, National Institute on Alcohol Abuse and Alcoholism